johnjoeallen/Colony/README.md

 Colony
 ======

-Enterprise knowledge system, a mashup of G+, StackOverflow, and Wordpress, and Forums
+Enterprise knowledge system.
+A sort of mashup of G+, StackOverflow, Wordpress, and Forums